artnoi43/superwatcher/internal/poller/README.md

-Earlier in the development, `superwatcher.Emitter` was doing both _event logs polling_ and _emitting_. _Event logs polling_ involves filtering logs from the chain and detecting if the known block hashes had changed, while _emitting_ simply means sending polling results to `superwatcher.Engine` in `superwatcher.PollResult` form and working in concert with the engine.
+Earlier in the development, `superwatcher.Emitter` was doing both _event logs polling_ and _emitting_. _Event logs polling_ involves filtering logs from the chain and detecting if the known block hashes had changed, while _emitting_ simply means sending polling results to `superwatcher.Engine` in `superwatcher.PollerResult` form and working in concert with the engine.

 But after some months, I realized that polling and emitting are essentially